Episode#12: Weave’s BGS Webinar Series

 First, Kortney tells marketers to take a stab at defining their audience without looking at any data.
 Give yourself five minutes to state who you think your target audience is.
 This definition should be purely intuitive, leaning on your experience and your expertise.

 Next, use your data sources to dive deeper into who your target audience might be.
 Review useful websites, financial data, customer contact information, and analytics.
 It’s also important for marketers to understand the revenue side of their target audience.
+Weave is literally the one place for every customer interaction.

 Study the competition